 The person planning to perform the hot work (i.e. the Hot Worker) completes part 1 & 2 of the application before submitting to a Manager or Supervisor.
-The Manager/Supervisor then co-ordinates with the FMP Service Centre to arrange for fire system isolation and finalizes permit process.
+The Manager/Supervisor then co-ordinates with the FMP Service Centre to arrange for fire system isolation and finalizes the permit process.

 Hot Worker Responsibilities

 The Hot Worker is responsible for completing the Hot Work Inspection Checklist before beginning work and everyday subsequently.
 The completed Inspection Checklist must be displayed in the work area.